LT-IntroToAI-SY2526/assignment3-per3-Victoria-Serrano/writeup.md

 2. How does the overall movie chatbot system work?
 Explain the flow from when a user types a query to when they receive an answer.
+The movie chatbot system works by using a function that gives the result of the defined term that is given to us.
+We can use the defined term to find the result by plugging in the movie data, for example, the movie title, director, or actors in the movie.
+When the function is asking a question it would have a define variable for the code and when the code is written out, it will conclude in a result where the answer is given.

 3. What are some real-world applications where this type of pattern-matching chatbot system could be useful?
 How might you extend or improve this system for practical use?
+Some real-world applications where this type of pattern-matching chatbot system could be useful is when you are making a deivery/ordering food, purchasing an item onlie, or making an appointment for a doctor or to go somewhere.
+This system can be improved for practical use by making it easier to use the function that needs to be created to do a certain task.
+For example instead of having to rewrite the definitions for each task multiple times, the system can be improved if there was a way to change the topic of each functionn just once instead of repeating codes.